How to Make Brush Shaped Image Placeholders in PowerPoint

 Next draw a rectangle and remove the outline, align the brush stroke and rectangle on top of each other so that the stroke is on top.

-(Alternative Option) Next we are going to turn this in to a image placeholder but before that, I want to briefly show you another way to add an image to this shape.
-Right click the shape, select Format Picture and select ‘Picture or Texture Fill’.
-I’m putting the ‘Solid Fill’ back on so that I can show you how to turn this shape in to a placeholder.
+(Alternative Option) Next, we are going to turn this into an image placeholder but before that, I want to briefly show you another way to add an image to this shape.
+Right-click the shape, select Format Picture, and select ‘Picture or Texture Fill’.
+I’m putting the ‘Solid Fill’ back on so that I can show you how to turn this shape into a placeholder.
 While this method works, your image might sometimes be distorted so I find the image placeholder method better.

 Brush Shaped Image Placeholders